jht1493/ICM-2020-Code/weeks/01_intro.md

 In this sketch in the function *draw* the call to the p5js function *background* is commented out.
 Since the background color is not explicitly set it will start out as white.

+The *createButton* p5js function is used to create the buttons that appear below the canvas.
+We'll get into the details of how to use them in a future session.
+Click on the buttons and observe the actions and the a messages that appear in the console.

+The javascript function *console.log* is used instead of the p5js function *print*.

 Let's look at the definition of function *draw_shapes*:

 ```